kelvin-jose/bright-lite/readme.md

-BrightLight - Brighter and Lite than Torch
+BrightLite - Brighter and Lite than Torch